raphael-therenty/credit-spread-forecasting/README.md

-# Credit Conditions and Economic Activity in the U.S.: The Role of the Corporate Spread (2010–2019)
+# Credit Conditions and Economic Activity in the US: The Role of the Corporate Spread (2010–2019)

 ## Project Overview
 This research examines the predictive power of the corporate credit spread on U.S. economic activity during the post-subprime crisis period (**2010–2019**).